-Instead of using thin plastic bags as your shop for produce in the supermarket, opt for this reusable shopping bag with handles, which not only are sturdier but also reduce unnecessary waste.
-The bags are made out of organic cotton, they are washable, plus they make good companions if you rather take your shopping to the Farmer’s Market.
+Instead of using thin plastic bags as you shop for produce in the supermarket, opt for this reusable shopping bag with handles, which not only are sturdier but also reduce unnecessary waste.
+The bags are made out of organic cotton, they are washable, plus they make good companions if you would rather take your shopping to the farmers’ market.

 Wave goodbye to your regular plastic straws and the guilt-trip that comes every time you remember the turtles.
 This eco-friendly alternative is 100 percent organic, strong, durable and multi-usage and handcrafted in Bali.
 Plus, they are biodegradable and compostable, so they will never end up polluting the environment.

 Reusable Makeup Remover Pads

 These reusable cotton pads are made out of special bamboo fabric.
 With a little added cleanser or makeup remover and a little warm water, they are super effective at removing waterproof mascara, sunscreen, lipstick, etc. The best thing is that they come with a small laundry bag, so you can just toss them all with your clothing, and use up to 1000 times.